dannyconnell/quasalang/README.md

 # Quasalang CLI

-> Generate all your Quasar i18n language files from a CSV file
+> Generate all the i18n language files your Quasar Framework app needs - from a CSV file

-Quasalang is a global CLI tool that allows you to generate all your i18n language files (including the main index.js file) instantly from a single, easy to update CSV file.
+Quasalang is a global CLI tool (for Quasar Framework projects) that allows you to generate all your i18n language files (including the main index.js file) instantly from a single, easy to update CSV file.

 It will also generate a sample CSV file for you, so you can easily get started.

+You can also:
-You can also organise your phrases with empty lines & comments.
+- Organise your phrases with empty lines & comments
+- Generate your language switcher array code
+- Search & list i18n locale codes easily

 ## Contents